Javine Hylton: Other work

 In 2004, Hylton was the face of Dasani water, but was dropped when the product was withdrawn from the UK market due to bad publicity.
 She has also appeared in Series 4 of the Channel 4 programme The Games in 2006, which she went on to win.

 In a 2006 Christmas edition of Never Mind the Buzzcocks with Simon Amstell, the show was dedicated to the birthdays of both Jesus and Hylton, on account of her birthday being two days after Christmas.
 In 2007, she took part in BBC Three's Celebrity Scissorhands.

 In 2008, she was the first celebrity eliminated from The Underdog Show.
 In 2009, she made an uncredited guest appearance on the television show Skins.

 In 2010, she appeared on Celebrity Come Dine with Me and came second overall.
 In 2012, Hylton was due to star as 'Lucretia MacEvil' in the UK touring production of Disco Inferno; however the tour was cancelled.
 In the same year, Javine was a contestant on Celebrity Masterchef until being eliminated along with Cheryl Baker.

 Personal life

-Hylton has a child with Michael Harvey, Jr., a daughter named Angel, born February 2008.
+Hylton has a child with Michael Harvey, Jr., a daughter, born February 2008.
 Hylton has since had another child, a son.

 In March 2006, Hylton pleaded guilty to driving with excess alcohol and was banned from driving for 18 months.